thomassie/thomassie.github.io/_posts/2018-01-xx-jack-ma-and-wef.md

 date: '2018-01-08'
 ---

 The recent world economic forum in Davos brought together some of the most powerful and influential people from politics and economics – just like every year.
 I will not discuss the meaning or purpose of these meetings, nor the people that attend it.
-Rather, I would like to share my thoughts about a couple of things that came to my mind when I was watching [this](https://www.youtube.com/watch?v=V9ENp2BQ8lE) interview with [Jack Ma](https://en.wikipedia.org/wiki/Jack_Ma).
+Rather, I would like to share my thoughts about a couple of things that came to my mind when I was watching [this](https://www.youtube.com/watch?v=V9ENp2BQ8lE) interview with
+[Jack Ma](https://en.wikipedia.org/wiki/Jack_Ma).

 **The use of technology.**

+Like so often, it seems that our future well-being lies within our technological progress.
+Jack Ma, and I believe many others, too, obviously believe that only technology provides the answers to the pressing problems we face right now.
+Really?
+Is it that old inherent promise that technology will somehow solve poverty, pollution, diseases and anything else keeping us away from living a happy life?

+I guess it is absolutely fine to state that technology increased our overall wealth and improved our health (i.e., life expectancy).

+It is about the 'why' we are inventing things.
+Sure, we try to overcome anything that fatally affects our health.
+That is why we do research on how to cure certain diseases, regenerate from

+We cannot even design operating systems that are 100 % safe.
+Why do we assume, despite being fully aware of this, that operating systems for autonomous cars cannot be hacked?
+I do not get that.
+Well, I admit that I do not know much about the technology behind autonomous driving.

+If I out myself in the position of a perverted terrorist aiming to kill as many people as possible, I guess one of my first choices would be to hack autonomously driving cars and trucks and let them collide on highways, for instance.

 **Anticipating upcoming social and environmental issues.**